 I usually try not to focus on weight so much as a definitive number, whether it’s on a scale or in a dress size.
 Instead, I remind myself to gauge how I feel in my body and in my clothes.

-Recently, I’ve had to buy new clothes altogether.
+Recently, I’ve decided to buy new clothes altogether.
 I realised that there was no point in trying to squeeze into old pairs of jeans when I could just buy new, bigger ones and stop feeling bad about it.
 There was an initial discomfort in buying a size that I’m not used to, but once I put them on, the pressure was gone.
 Besides, no one knows the size I’m wearing but me, and what does it matter?
 The fact that I compete in a sport with weight classes means I have to take note of the number on the scale more than I would like, but I still try not to dwell on it too much.
 When I was battling an eating disorder, I was weighing myself constantly, and it’s a struggle not to revert back to that behaviour.

 Follow Under the Ropes

-1. I’m so happy for you that you found a new gym!
+I’m so happy for you that you found a new gym!
 Looking forward reading more about your journey.

 Unfortunately, I was always insecure about my weight but my stay in Thailand made it even worse.
 As a woman with size M-L, I got a lot of comments about my body fat from random shop owners or even strangers (!).
 It’s hard to ignore that talk, but I assume it’s part of their culture which is just plain rude to a westerner.
 It still hits me sometimes even five years later, but I’m working on my self-confidence based on my skills and power, not my looks.
 Be assured, you look perfectly healthy!
 I wish you all the best and keep believing in yourself…

-3. Pingback: Annals of women’s liberation: Writer says she spent five years supplying sponging, unfaithful gym-rat boyfriend with free rent and food | Stupid Girl
+Annals of women’s liberation: Writer says she spent five years supplying sponging, unfaithful gym-rat boyfriend with free rent and food | Stupid Girl · March 2, 2019 at 7:15 pm

 Leave a Reply